Securely connect MCU-powered devices from the silicon to the cloud

 Read the latest edition of the IoT Signals report

 A global network of Microsoft partners delivers revolutionary new IoT hardware – from microcontroller units (MCUs) and crossovers to modules, development kits and guardian devices – to bring Azure Sphere to a broad range of customers and applications.

 Microsoft works with silicon partners who create Azure Sphere-certified chips.
 These chips are the heart of every Azure Sphere-based device.
 They contain Microsoft security technology that enables end-to-end, secured connectivity and a hardware root of trust.

-This cross-over class of MCU includes built-in Microsoft security technology and built-in Wi-Fi connectivity, and combines the versatility and power of an Arm Cortex-A7 processor with the low overhead and real-time guarantees of a Cortex-M class processor.
+This cross-over class of MCUs includes built-in Microsoft security technology and wireless network connectivity, and combines the versatility and power of an Arm Cortex-A7 processor with the low overhead and real-time guarantees of a Cortex-M class processor.